GowerCampbell/Build-Your-Technical-Portfolio/BuildingMyBrand-Tips.md

 ## **Customizing Git Log**
 - Use `git log --pretty=oneline` to display commit history in a concise format.
+- Example: `git log --pretty=oneline` shows each commit on a single line.

 ---

 ## **Syncing Local & Remote Repositories**
 1. **Authenticate Git with GitHub**:
    - Use the GitHub CLI to log in and authenticate.
+   - Example: Run `gh auth login` to authenticate.

 2. **Push to Remote Repository**:
    - Use `git remote add origin <repository-url>` to link your local repository to a remote one.
    - Push changes with `git push origin <branch>`.
+   - Example: `git push origin main` uploads your local changes to GitHub.

 ---